Monday, June 13, 2022

 FEEDING THE MONSTER: "woke" professors nourish MAGA

-Subsequently, in his two terms as U. S. President, 1981 to 1989, Reagan continued his now time-proven tactic of criticizing educators and budget slashing public education budgets.
-His administration's bloviating spokesman for this effort was Secretary of Education, William Bennet whose "accomplishments" require a blog of its own.
-President Reagan's congress also slashed federal spending on every kind of education.
-In fact at Reagan's urging they cut that federal spending on education in half.
+In summary, when Ronald Reagan became governor, California’s basic and higher educational systems were probably the nation’s best.
+When he left, they weren’t.
+Subsequently, in his two terms as U. S. President, 1981 to 1989, Reagan continued his now time-then tactic of criticizing educators and slashing public education funding.
+In fact at Reagan's urging a Republican congress cut that federal spending on education in half.
 When he entered office, federal funds paid 12% of the nation’s public schooling bills.
 When he left they were paying just 6%.
-(It's still just 7%.)